Heritage Conservation and BIM: Preserving the Past with Modern Tools

 Table of Contents

-Heritage buildings are gateways to our history, cultural significance, architectural innovation and stories of yore.
-Although these structures are not easy to preserve as they are battling structural wear, environmental threat, and the requirement for usability.
-A transformational approach to overcome these challenges is provided via Building Information Modelling (BIM), combining tradition with the latest technology.
+Heritage buildings are gateways to our history, cultural significance, architectural innovation, and stories of the past.
+However, preserving these structures is not easy, as they face structural wear, environmental threats, and usability requirements.
+To address these challenges, Building Information Modelling (BIM) offers a transformational approach by combining tradition with modern technology.

 What is BIM?

 Building Information Modelling (BIM) is a digital representation of a structure’s physical and functional characteristics.
-As a “digital twin” of the heritage structure, it then uses tools such as laser scanning and photogrammetry to create a precise 3D model of the individual heritage structure.
+In other words, it acts as a “digital twin” of a heritage structure.
+Furthermore, it uses tools such as laser scanning and photogrammetry to create precise 3D models.

 BIM for Heritage Conservation